Bishop Lamont: Biography

-Born in Inglewood, California, Martin started rapping at age 13.
+Born in Inglewood, California on October 31, 1978, Martin started rapping at age 13.
 Dr. Dre met Martin while filming The Game's music video for "Dreams".
 After giving him praise on an L.A. radio station, Dr. Dre signed Martin in 2005.
 Martin was featured in The Source's Unsigned Hype section, but he had already signed to Aftermath by the time the issue hit stands.

 Martin appeared in the soundtrack for the video game True Crime: Streets of LA, performing "True Crime" and "Let's Get It Poppin".
 He can be heard on three EA Sports video games.
 Tracks "The Best" and "We Got Next" are included in Madden 2007 and NBA Live 06 respectively.
 "I'm a Soldier" was included in NFL Street 2.
+His song "City Lights" appeared in racing game Midnight Club: Los Angeles, while his song "Grown Up" was planned to appear in the game but it was cut from the final release.
+The Instrumental Version of his song "Inconvenient Truth" appeared in the fictional radio station DJ Khalil in the video game Grand Theft Auto: Chinatown Wars.
 Martin has the title track "Welcome to Havoc", featured in Havoc, a film starring Anne Hathaway.
+He has also performed "Check One, Two" for MasterSource's "Rap 5" library music album.

 Together with his War Doggz crew, Martin owns a record label called Diocese Records.